RINNE-TAN/collapsing-towers/README.md

-# instar-mechanization
+# OOPSLA 2026 Artifact

-Mechanized metatheory for
-**"When Do Staging Annotations Preserve Semantics?
-Mechanizing Typed Semantics-Preserving Multi-Stage Programming with Let-Insertion"**
+Name: **When Do Staging Annotations Preserve Semantics?
+Mechanizing Typed Semantics-Preserving Multi-Stage Programming with Let-Insertion**

-(OOPSLA 2026, Jun Tan and Guannan Wei).
+## Paper Summary

+Multi-stage programming allows programmers to write code that generates code, improving performance through specialization.
+However, staging annotations that control evaluation order can inadvertently change program semantics.
+The paper
+asks: **when do staging annotations preserve the semantics of the original unstaged program?**

+To answer this, the paper develops two typed two-stage calculi:

+- **λ|2|** — a calculus with general recursion and automatic let-insertion, where a lightweight type-and-effect system tracks code-generation effects.
+- **λ|2|^ref** — an extension with second-stage mutable references, using a Kripke world model to relate stores across runs

+The key result is **semantics preservation**: if a well-typed two-stage program evaluates to a code value, the generated code is contextually equivalent to the stage-erased original.
+This is proved via step-indexed binary logical relations.

 ## Calculus Variants